 Argentinian: This friendly bakery/cafe in West Philadelphia specializes in savory empanadas and sweet baked goods like the yummy dulce de leche filled alfajores. https://www.jezabelscafe.com

-Toast: If toast or sourdough bread is your thing, this is the place to be on Tuesday afternoons or Saturday mornings when they open to the public.
-They have a couple of outdoor tables, or you can get it to go (the bread freezes very well – we slice it before freezing).
+Toast: If toast or sourdough bread is your thing, this is the place to go.
+They now have a cafe with indoor seating (gone are the days of lining up on Saturday mornings…).
+Or you can get it to go (the bread freezes very well – we slice it before freezing).
 They also have pastries.
-The selection changes weekly. http://www.mightybreadco.com
+The selection changes weekly.
+(Philly Restaurant Review: Mighty Bread (Toast!))

 Tobey says: My kind of research!